boutproject/BOUT-dev/manual/sphinx/user_docs/bout_options.rst

     yetanother = true       # a boolean
     finally = "some text"   # a string

+Option names can contain almost any character except ’=’ and ’:’, but if they contain symbols then these will need to be escaped in expressions.
+See below for how this is done.

 Subsections can also be used, separated by colons ’:’, e.g.

 .. code-block:: cfg